fdrgsp/cali/_dev/____________todo.md

 - replece red color in plot combo with unclickable item

 - add correlation plots to evoked experiments (one established is correct)

+- ⚠️ fix bug: after deleting one run, I get some unique trace error...

+- add a loading bar when switching between runs in CaliGui